 We’ll start with materials so you can figure out what you are going to use, or if you need to buy some pens.

 The obvious choice among the brush lettering community is Tombow brush pens.
-There are over 150 colors, the brush tip is flexible and durable, they self-clean, and they’re dual sided.
+There are over 90 colors, the brush tips are flexible and durable, they are self-cleaning, and they’re dual sided.
 The downside is that the price reflects the quality.
 AKA, they’re pretty pricey.
 Some places charge up to $5 per pen!
 Yikes!
-However, you can get a number of their 10-packs on Amazon for around $15.
+However, you can get a number of their 10-packs on Amazon for under $20.
+And, they are definitely worth every penny.
+If you’re serious about brush lettering, Tombows are an investment and not just a careless purchase.

 If you aren’t looking to invest that much money, there are more affordable options.
 I love the Tombow Fude pens.
 They have a brush tip in Hard or Soft and go for about $2-$3 a piece on Amazon.
 I just used these pens to address my Save the Dates, and I’m going to gloat a little here, they turned out lovely.
 I recommend the Hard Tip Fude pen if you are a beginner.
 It offers a little more forgiveness with pressure.
 It also makes you really think about your up and down strokes.